camckin10/black-parents/README.md

-# Stuff Black Parents Say Lorem Ipsum Generator
+# Black Parents Lorem Ipsum Generator
 A Lorem Ipsum generation full of Black Parent Sayings.
 For any Black dev who needs the ultimate filler text.